Cheeranchira: Origin of the name

 The name Cheeranchira is believed to have its roots in perhaps the land's original ownership by an individual named Cheeran.
 From Cheeran's chira (small parcel of land mostly surrounded by water) the land got its name Cheeran is an archaic Malayali name.

 Another speculation is that the locality was infested by thorny amaranths (Amaranthus spinosus) plants (മുള്ളഞ്ചീര) giving it the name Cheera-chira, which later became Cheeranchira.

 The land is also referred to as Veroor Muriyil by various legal documents of the previous decades.

 Luminaries

 Anju Bobby George

-It was here that Anju Bobby George was born, spent her early years.
-Anju Bobby George made history when she won the gold medal in Long Jump at the 2003 World Championships in Athletics in Paris.
-With this achievement, she became the first Indian athlete ever to win a medal in a World Championships in Athletics clearing 6.70 m.
-She went on to win the silver medal at the IAAF World Athletics Final in 2005, a performance she considers her best.
+It was here that Anju Bobby George was born and spent her early years.
+Anju Bobby George made history when she won the bronze medal in the Long Jump at the 2003 World Championships in Athletics in Paris, becoming the first Indian athlete ever to win a medal at a World Championships in Athletics by clearing 6.70 m.
+She went on to win the gold medal at the IAAF World Athletics Final in 2005, a performance she considers the best of her career.
+Over the years, she also secured medals at the Asian Games (Gold), Commonwealth Games (becoming the first Indian woman athlete to win a medal in athletics — a Bronze), Asian Athletics Championships (Gold), and the Afro-Asian Games (Gold).
+In recognition of her achievements, the country has honored her with the Padma Shri, Rajiv Gandhi Khel Ratna, and the Arjuna Award.